Portugal: Minho & the Douro Valley

 Rota das Aldeias Históricas to Marialva; 2 miles, moderate

-Enjoy the remainder of the evening and dinner on your own.
+Enjoy the remainder of the evening at your leisure, with dinner on your own in this atmospheric setting.

 Included Meals: Breakfast, Lunch